Jalal82/LBG/README.md

 ## Usage

-To compile and run the code, you can use the following commands: g++ main.cpp -o bitmap_to_hex.exe -lSDL2 -lSDL2_ttf -lSDL2_gfx
+To compile and run the code in windows, you can use the following commands: g++ main.cpp -o bitmap_to_hex.exe -lSDL2 -lSDL2_ttf -lSDL2_gfx add -lX11 for linux

-output: bitmap_to_hex.exe
+output: bitmap_to_hex

 ## Contributing